zeropoolnetwork/docs/docs/new-docs/03-transaction.md

 :::info

-Accounts and notes where all fields are filled with zero values have special meaning in ZeroPool.
+Accounts and notes where all fields are filled with zero values are called “blank” and have special meaning in ZeroPool.

-- Zero account is used to create new accounts: it has $0$ balance, no notes can be associated with it, it has no concrete spending key but instead can be spent multiple times with any spending key $\sigma$.
-If you want to create a new account, you "spend" the zero account with your freshly sampled key
+- Blank account is used to create new accounts: it has $0$ balance, no notes can be associated with it, it has no concrete spending key but instead can be spent multiple times with any spending key $\sigma$.
+  If you want to create a new account,
-  $\sigma$, and after that you can start using your new account in future transactions.
+    you "spend" the blank account with your freshly sampled key $\sigma$, and after that you can start using your new account in future transactions.

-- Zero note means "do not use this note".
-Since the number of `INPUT` and `OUTPUT` notes transaction works on is fixed (to avoid privacy leakage), we need a way to encode dummy notes that are not to be used if the user wants to use less of them.
-Notes that have all fields set to zero do just that.
+- Blank note means "do not use this note".
+  Since the number of `INPUT` and `OUTPUT` notes transaction works on is fixed
+    (to keep the number of actually used notes private), we need a way to encode dummy notes that are not to be used if the user wants to use less of them.
+  Blank notes that have all fields set to zero do just that.

 :::

 ### Nullifiers

 Nullifiers are special hash values that are computed based on account's data and its corresponding intermediate key $\eta$.
 An account's nullifier uniquely identifies the account — yet it doesn't reveal the data of that account or its key.

-More concretely, an account's nullifier is a hash of the account structure (all the fields in it), account's index in the sequence, and the intermediate key
-$\eta$ that the transaction is being invoked with,
+More concretely, an account's nullifier is a hash of the account structure (all the fields in it), account's index in the sequence, and the intermediate key $\eta$ that the transaction is being invoked with,

 $$
 \textsf{nullifier} = H(\textsf{account}, \textsf{index}, \eta).
 $$

 When submitting a transaction, the user publishes the nullifier of the account that serves as input to this transaction.
-The ZeroPool smart-contract keeps the global history of all nullifiers it had seen, and rejects the transaction if its corresponding nullifier was already recorded.
+The ZeroPool smart-contract keeps the global (public) history of all nullifiers it had seen, and rejects the transaction if its corresponding nullifier was already recorded.
 This way, we make sure that no account can serve as input to a transaction more than once.

 Each account in the sequence has a unique index, its concrete field values and only one intermediate key $\eta$ that it can be spent with.
 Therefore, each account will have only one unique nullifier and won't be spent more than once.
-One exception to this is the special zero account.
+One exception to this is the special blank account.
 All of its fields are zero as well as its index, but each time it's being passed as input to a transaction, it's allowed to be spent with a new intermediate key $\eta$.
-Each such call to "spend" zero account will have a different nullifier due to different intermediate keys $\eta$ being used.
+Each such call to "spend" blank account will have a different nullifier due to different intermediate keys $\eta$ being used.
 This way, zero account can be spent by any intermediate key, but no more than once with each key.

 Nullifier prevents double spending of accounts, and ensures that there exists at most one unique account associated with each intermediate key $\eta$.
-In the meantime, account's spent offset $i$ ensures that no note can be spent twice — spending the note will move the spent offset of the account it belongs to to the right of the note forever marking it as spent.
+In the meantime, account's spent offset $i$ ensures that no note can be spent twice — spending the note will move the spent offset of the account it belongs to, to the right of the note forever marking it as spent.

 :::tip